AriRice/Leiothlypis_first_chapter/README.md

 10. Run "Step_10_whole_genome_admixture" interactively within the "05_admixture_and_pca" directory.
 This will generate two files ("50kbpthin_plink_pca.eigenvec" and "50kbpthin_plink_pca.eigenval") that can be transferred to a local computer and inputted into RStudio (Plot_PCA_Leiothlypis.R) to generate PCA plots.
 For the admixture data, the last two lines can be run with different values of K to generate different "Q" files.
 Those can then be transferred to a local computer and inputted into RStudio (01_AAR_admixture.R) to generate admixture plots.
 This is the second check for contamination/ funny business.

     10.1.
-Go back to the filter folder, run "Contam_check_filter.sh", and follow the instructions within the 05b folder in case your admixture/pca results were weird and you suspect contamination.
-NOTE: I couldn't get this to work, so I skipped it.
+Go back to the filter folder, run "Contam_check_filter.sh", and enter the 05b folder in case your admixture/pca results were weird and you suspect contamination.

+    10.2.
+Merge the VCFs, put 4 scripts into this folder ("01a_leiothlypis_contamination_test.sh", "01_leiothlypis_contamination_test.sh", "checkHetsIndvVCF.sh", and "contamination_check.R"), and execute 01_leiothlypis_contamination_test.sh.

+    10.3.
+Execute 01a_leiothlypis_contamination_test.sh.
+This'll create a PDF.

+    10.4.
+View the PDF.

-11. Choose 1 peregrina and 2 ruficapilla to remove from the next few datasets.
+12. Choose 1 peregrina and 2 ruficapilla to remove from the next few datasets.
 List them in a file called "excluded_samples.txt"

     11.1.
 Run the "Step_11_filter_everything_else.sh" script.